Brittney Griner honored to be wearing a USA Basketball jersey again after time in Russian prison - WTOP News

 Emhoff will lead the U.S. delegation to the closing ceremonies of the Olympic Games, which is the night of the women’s gold medal game that Griner and her teammates expect to be playing in.

-“Hopefully, everything goes the way we want it to go and that anthem’s playing,” Griner said of the U.S. winning an eighth straight Olympic gold medal.
+“Hopefully, everything goes the way we want it to go and that anthem’s playing,” Griner said of the U.S. hoping to win an eighth straight gold medal on Aug.
+11 in the title game.
 “It’s going to be way more emotional this time.”

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games